Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 The most common mistakes when choosing Panama vs. Dubai

-4. Ignore the citizenship route.
-Those planning a permanent move with the goal of a second passport should choose Panama.
-Dubai does not offer this route.
+4. Ignore the citizenship path.
+Those aiming for a second passport as a strategic asset in the next 5-10 years should choose Panama.
+Dubai doesn't predictably offer this path.

-Moving to Panama: Personalized Consulting
+Moving to Panama or Dubai: Personalized Consulting

 ✉️ Write to us on WhatsAppFrequently Asked Questions about Panama vs. Dubai